Aggregating Secure Crypto Exchanges: Big Guide to BestChange - U.Today

 BestChange: Operations

-At the core of BestChange's offering is its aggregator of cryptocurrency exchangers.
-It lists real-time crypto exchange offers, including exchange rates, fees, reserves and limits, as well as the reputation metrics for this or that merchant.
+At the core of BestChange's offering is its aggregation of cryptocurrency exchangers.
+It monitors and lists real-time crypto exchange offers, including exchange rates, fees, reserves and limits, as well as the reputation metrics for this or that exchanger.

-To get listed on BestChange, services had to apply, provide all transparency documents, and pass KYC/AML checks and a manual moderation system.
-Also, BestChange collects feedback for any merchant listed; its base features over one million requests.
+To get listed on BestChange, services have to apply, provide all transparency and compliance documents, and pass all checks and a manual moderation system.
+Also, BestChange collects feedback for any exchanger listed; its base features over one million reviews.

 To let every crypto trader minimize their risk, BestChange builds a layer of transparency and trust while displaying the best possible rate for every volume, trading pair, digital payments or credit card system, regional currency and so on.